About Kagenti¶

 The Problem¶

 This is the same gap Kubernetes filled for containers a decade ago.
-Agents are the new workload, and they need their own ecosystem — before enterprises start deploying them without one.
+Agents are the new workload.

 | Area | What it does |